-Although Susan Wise Bauer (born in 1968) is not a homeschooling teen, she used to be – and now she homeschools four children of her own (including teens)!
+Susan Wise Bauer (born in 1968) is no longer a homeschooling teen, but she used to be one – and now she homeschools four children of her own (including teens)!
 Many homeschoolers have read her history series The Story of the World as well as The Well-Trained Mind, which Bauer co-authored with her mother Jessie Wise.
 She has also written several other books including The Complete Writer series on teaching writing.

 Susan grew up in Virginia and was homeschooled along with her brother and sister in the 1970s – the “dark ages” of home education.
 Bauer recalls, “My mother had taught in both private and public classrooms…so she was an experienced teacher.
 But she would be the first to tell you that her teacher training didn’t help her be a better homeschooler; she says that her education classes mostly taught her how to manage classrooms.
 So when she began homeschooling, she was starting from scratch – like many homeschool parents.”

 Susan’s pioneering parents taught her at home for most of elementary and middle school, and all of high school.
 “I remember my parents giving us the option to go back to school at several points, but we never took it,” Bauer explains.
 “I counted up the number of hours that I would spend on buses, standing in line, doing homework, and so on, and decided I’d be better off at home.”